losizm/scamper/README.md

 def removeContentType(): HttpMessage
 ```

-So, you can work with the header using a specialized header type.
+With them imported, you can work with the header using a specialized header
+type.

 ```scala
 import scala.language.implicitConversions